Table of Contents

 - Being under the influence of illegal drugs or alcohol.

-- Possessing dangerous or unauthorized materials such as explosives, firearms, weapons or other similar items without explicit authorization from Jewish Federation.
+- Possessing dangerous materials, such as explosives, firearms, weapons or other similar items without explicit authorization from Jewish Federation.

 - Discourtesy or rudeness to a visitor, fellow participant, staff member or volunteer.